shrikrishna97/Resources-App-Dev/App-Dev-1/week-5/App/SQL.md

 ## **Session 1: Introduction to Flask and Jinja Templates**

 ### **1. Introduction to Flask**

-- Flask is a lightweight Python web framework for building web applications.
+- Flask is a lightweight Python web micro framework for building web applications.
 - It follows the WSGI (Web Server Gateway Interface) standard.
 - Provides flexibility and simplicity with minimal setup.

 ### **2. Setting Up a Flask Application**

 #### **Installation**

 ```sh
 pip install flask
 ```

 #### **Basic Flask Application**

 ```python
 from flask import Flask